 However, there is a list of requirements to be met while issuing invoices.
 If such requirements are not met, then it may lead to penal provisions.
 Hence, every entity issuing tax invoices must ensure its accuracy and integrity.

-As per FTA guidelines, Tax invoice is of 2 types:
+As per FTA guidelines, Tax invoice in Dubai, Abu Dhabi, Sharjah, UAE is of 2 types:

 - Simple VAT invoice

 - Detailed VAT invoice

 Simple VAT invoice is issued when the consideration of supplies is less than the specified amount, and detailed invoice is issued when the consideration exceeds the specified amount.
 Simple invoice is issued when the recipient is not registered and detailed invoice is issues when the recipient is a registered one.

 Content of Simple VAT Invoice in Dubai, Abu Dhabi, Sharjah, UAE:

 - The word “TAX INVOICE” at a prominent place.